Search StreamScheme

 Price: $30-50

 The case is another easy place to cut costs.
 Some people will spend hundreds on a case… We can settle for less.
 Rosewill sells some nice, cheap cases that you can find for very little.
 My choice for a budget case is the Rosewill FBM-X1, which can currently be purchased for $27.
-It’s possible to go cheaper, but this one has a nicer look to it, complete with a glass side-panel allowing you to see the components on the inside.
+It’s possible to go cheaper, but this one has a more excellent look, complete with a glass side panel allowing you to see the components on the inside.

 Fractal Design Focus G Tower

-Don’t like the look of this one?
+Don’t you like the look of this one?
 As long as they have decent reviews on websites like Newegg, Amazon, or PC Part Picker, mostly anything should be fine!
-There are tons of options under $50 to match your style with varying different shapes and colors.
+There are many options under $50 to match your style with varying shapes and colors.

-When choosing a motherboard, RAM, power supply, and case, prices aren’t static.
-There are many comparable options to the ones that I picked, and prices will fluctuate!
-For this, PC Part Picker is an amazing resource.
+Prices aren’t static when choosing a motherboard, RAM, power supply, and case.
+There are many comparable options to the ones I picked, and prices will fluctuate!
+For this, PC Part Picker is a fantastic resource.

-In the System Builder,selecting your processor will limit all of your motherboard options to be compatible.
+In the System Builder, selecting your processor will limit your motherboard options to compatibility.
 Use the filters based on my recommendations above (B450/B550, 2/4 RAM slots).
 Sort by lowest price.
 Look at the ratings for the top few on Newegg and Amazon.
-Anything with 4 or more stars should be fairly reliable.
+Anything with four or more stars should be fairly reliable.
+This will also help you avoid spam, fraud, and abuse when buying PC components.

 Repeat this process for the other components.
 Before you know it, you’ll have a whole system ready to be purchased!
-PC Part Picker will also show you price comparisons from a variety of sources so you know you’re getting the best deal if you’re purchasing from a major parts retailer.
+PC Part Picker will also show you price comparisons from various sources so you know you’re getting the best deal if you’re purchasing from a major parts retailer.

 Frequently Asked Questions